2-alchemists/krossboard-docs/content/docs/google-gke-installation.md

 * Click `Continue` and then on `Done` to complete the creation.

-## Step 3: Deploy a Krossboard VM from GCP Marketplace
+## Step 3: Deploy Krossboard from GCP Marketplace
 Proceed as decribed below to create an instance of Krossboard from GCP Marketplace:

 * Go to the Krossboard Marketplace page.